avantrec/soco-cli/README.md

 ## Overview

-Soco CLI is a command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
-Soco CLI is written entirely in Python and is portable across platforms.
+SoCo CLI is a command line wrapper for the popular Python SoCo library [1] for controlling Sonos systems.
+SoCo CLI is written entirely in Python and is portable across platforms.

 A simple `sonos` command is provided which allows easy control of speaker playback, volume, groups, EQ settings, sleep timers, etc. Multiple commands can be run in sequence, including the ability to insert delays and wait states between commands.

-Sonos CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.
+SoCo CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.

 ## Supported Environments